helsing-ai/buffrs/docs/src/integrations/cargo.md

    `cargo run`)
 2. Compile locally defined Buffrs packages (if present)
 3. Compile all dependencies specified in your `Proto.toml` (if present)
-4. Output the language bindings into `proto/build/rust`
+4. Output the language bindings into Cargo's `OUT_DIR`

 ## Using the generated bindings